How To Communicate Effectively In Any Situation

 They care about the person they are communicating with in that they not only want to be understood but want to understand the other person too.
 Good communicators are confident and courteous and give correct information.

 My favorite word in communication is clarity.

-Another great way is to rephrase or repeat something if it’s clear that they didn’t get the message.
+Another great way to improve communication is to rephrase or repeat something when it is clear the person you are speaking to didn’t get the message.

 I speak French, German, and Spanish, and I’m busy working on learning Russian and Chinese.
 One of the things I’ve learned is if you say something in your limited language and someone doesn’t seem to understand it, rephrase it and say it again.